On the subject of mistake…. Never, ever, ever, ever….do this: The no sound. On that note, have a great weekend!

 Building upon one of my older articles, Top 10 Guitar Mixing Techniques, here are even more tips and tricks to make your electric guitar sound better in your mix.
 1. Long Release on Chords – For a longer, more sustained sound for chords, use a long release on your compressor.
 Think if it this way: […]

 Great vocal mics are a necessary part of your studio, regardless of its size.
-But the home studio might have a smaller budget than the big commercial facility.
-And therefore, a home studio doesn’t have the luxury to splurge on microphones like their wealthier counterparts.
+But the home studio might have a smaller budget than the doesn’t have the luxury to splurge on microphones like their wealthier counterparts.
 However, re-mortgaging your house is unnecessary with the following microphones.
-A […]
+A budget of around than $500 is easily enough […]

 The headline poses an interesting question.
 If you only want to do electronic music, do you really need an audio interface?
 The answer is, as always: It depends.
 At first I thought the question was kind of weird.
 Well, of course you need one.
 But after thinking it over, there are definitely instances where you […]